semperegrinus/matrix-maker-web/docs/architecture.md

 ## Testing

 Tests are collocated: `*.test.ts` beside each module.
-Run with `npx vitest run --project server`.
+Run with `pnpm test:unit`.
-The `client` vitest project requires Playwright — only needed for Svelte component tests.
+All tests are **domain-focused** (music logic in `src/lib/music/`).
+UI components (routes, dialogs, grids) are not tested — the focus is on correctness of the music transformations, analyses, and parsing.